Sweeney's voicemail has become one of the most powerful artifacts from September 11, 2001, in the years since.

 The 9/11 attack on the Department of Defense headquarters killed 189 people and may have killed more if not for the actions of civilians, service members and first responders that day. https://t.co/AMkrQygOrt— HISTORY (@HISTORY) September 8, 2020

 Roth explained that her late husband wouldn't have made the call unless he knew the flight was doomed.
-"The priority to him in those moments were to let his loved ones know that he loved us and that it was okay to move forward and do what we needed to do," she said.
+"The priority to him in those moments was to let his loved ones know that he loved us and that it was okay to move forward and do what we needed to do," she said.
 "Though he believed he would see us again, he wanted us to know it was all going to be okay no matter how it turned out."
 Roth decided to make the voice message public in January 2002 with the hopes of bringing some sense of comfort to others who had relatives on the flight.
 "There are still times when I cry and I listen to his message," she said.
 "It's still a part of me and there's probably still a lot of healing I have to do."